mpaglia0/Iudas/README.md

 :warning: **Needs at least [Pelican](https://blog.getpelican.com/) ver.
 4.0** (*tested till ver.
 4.9.1*)

-**Iudas** was initially inspired by Clean Blog layout but now it is following a complete separate developing roadmap.
+**Iudas** was initially inspired by Clean Blog layout but now it is following a complete separate develop roadmap.

 ## Some details...